toarch7/nt-recreated-public/README.md

 ## Resource extraction
 > [!NOTE]
-> These installation scripts currently only support Nuclear Throne versions `release u99r1`[(1)](#u99r1-footnote) and `ntt_development v100.030+`
+> It is required that you provide your own copy of Nuclear Throne (update 100 and above) for the scripts to work.

 There's a set of tools available that would allow you to extract assets directly from your installation of the game.
-By default[(2)](#custom-install-footnote), these tools will look for game files in your Steam library, so no action is needed as long as your Steam library is installed conventionally.
+By default[\*](#custom-install-footnote), these tools will look for game files in your Steam library, so no action is needed as long as your Steam library is installed conventionally.

 Please make sure that you have NodeJS of version 20.0+ installed on your machine.
 Resource extraction scripts should work on any platform that supports NodeJS runtime.
 (You might also need to install `npm` in case if it's not bundled with Node on your platform)